maramara/maramara.github.io/_projects/plx.md

 ## Ideation

-Ideation process included generating different ideas for displaying Opportunity information, and also displaying supporting user flows that would need to change in the application.
+Ideation process included generating different ideas for displaying the Opportunity information, and also displaying the supporting user flows that would need to change in the application.
-The wireframes for the affected areas of the application were tested and changed in several testing iterations.
+The wireframes for the affected areas of the application were tested and changed in several iterations by the product manager and myself.

 ![Wireframes](/assets/img/plx/plx-wf.jpg)